 Biological Anthropology (or Physical Anthropology) is the study of the biology of living and fossil humans and the other members of the Order Primates.
 It utilizes an explicitly evolutionary approach to understand Homo sapiens as a member of the biological world.
 It includes subspecialties like paleoanthropology, skeletal biology, forensics, primatology, genetics, and human biology.

 Archaeology is the study of human behavior and human societies as revealed by the recovery and analysis of the material culture and evidence of the environmental context of human existence in the historic and prehistoric past.
 The archaeological record begins several million years ago with the first stone tools, and continues to be formed today by a multitude of activities of modern humans.

 UNC-TV recently profiled Dr. Anemone and his research team's work on using satellite imagery to locate fossils in Wyoming.

-Our new Department Head is Dr. Robert L. Anemone, a biological anthropologist and paleoanthropologist who comes to UNCG after 17 years at Western Michigan University in Kalamazoo, Michigan.
+Our Department Head is Dr. Robert L. Anemone, a biological anthropologist and paleoanthropologist who came to UNCG in August 2014 after 17 years at Western Michigan University in Kalamazoo, Michigan.

 Our Faculty members are presenting their research at conferences all over the world.